yutre021/DevOps/README.md

 # Factors in Project Management (Fatores no Gerenciamento de Projetos)

-This document outlines some factors that are considered important or unimportant/irrelevant when making decisions in project management, based on the provided image.
+This document outlines some factors that are considered important or unimportant/irrelevant when making decisions in project management.

 ---